Date:

 Day 10: Copenhagen

 There is no more riding.
 Today is reserved for sightseeing Copenhagen.
 Our introductory boat tour of the city is scheduled for 10.00 a.m.
-After the tour, you will have plenty of time to explore this marvelous city some more on your own.
-We will get together for a goodbye drink in the afternoon.
+The trip is oficially over after the bout tour.
+You will have plenty of time to explore this marvelous city some more on your own, provided you stay an extra day or two...

 Trip Difficulty